 Beautiful trees, some dredging work, and an eagle eating his catch along the GICW

 Based on all of the weather reports we were reading, and information from both Chris Parker and Marv (boating weather Gods!), we had some time before we had a weather window for the Gulf crossing.
 We had heard that Apalachicola is a cute town with the bonus of having good provisioning opportunities, so we decided to spend 4 nights there.
 The increasing winds backed up our decision to stay put for a bit!
 We stayed right in town at the Apalachicola Marina.
-Most of the marina was destroyed in Michael, but they still have power and water for three boats along the waterfront.
+Most of the marina was destroyed in Hurricane Michael, but they still have power and water for three boats along the waterfront.
 While it could be bouncy at times, we loved our views and the convenient location.

 Merry Christmas, Appalachicola!

-On our first night in town, we went to Up the Creek Raw Bar, a super casual, but surprisingly good restaurant next door to the Marina.
+On our first night in town, we went to Up the Creek Raw Bar, a super casual, but surprisingly good restaurant next door to the “marina”.
 While Apalachicola is known as an “Oyster City”, they no longer have active oyster beds.
 However, there’s evidence of oysters all over town.

 Even though they weren’t local, Rob enjoyed a good bunch of them!

-Up the Creek Raw Bar
+Dinner at Up the Creek Raw Bar

-We rode our bikes all over town, checking out the cute neighborhoods, historical homes and cute shops.
-There’s also a small little museum Dr. John Gorrie, the local man who invented air-conditioning in his quest to help treat his yellow fever patients.
+We rode our bikes all over town, checking out the cute neighborhoods, historical homes and great shops.
+There’s also a small little museum commemorating Dr. John Gorrie, the local man who invented air-conditioning in his quest to help treat his yellow fever patients.
 A monument and his grave are across the street in a small park.

 The weekly Farmer’s Market was small, but we enjoyed wandering the fishing docks along the town park, and picked up a couple of cute air plants.